 Your expedition team will advise you on the appropriate clothing to wear ashore and will provide you with a mat and thermal sleeping bag for your night out on the ice.

 Yes, we've taken hundreds of adventurous souls out overnight and our expert expedition team know where to find the best spots for your camping experience.

 Possibly not!
 Many passengers don't camp out to sleep - they're there to soak in the amazing surrounds, witness incredible vistas and enjoy the sounds of nearby penguin colonies and possibly even a calving glacier.
 We'll do our best to make sure you get the chance for a cat nap the next day.

 Will I get the chance to sleep under the stars?

 Aurora Expeditions provides all the necessary equipment including a camping mat and thermal sleeping bag, so you only need to bring yourself.
 Please note: we don't use tents for our camping experience.
-We believe that the experience best enjoyed without blocking the amazing surrounds we've come to admire.
+We believe that the experience is best enjoyed without blocking the amazing surrounds we've come to admire.